Tirailleur: Algerian, Tunisian and Moroccan tirailleurs

 In 1884, the 4th Regiment of Tirailleurs was created in Tunisia.
-Except for minor distinctions of insignia and uniform (their numbering was based on the figure "4" and its multiples, plus light blue tombeaus or false pockets on their full dress zouave jackets) the Tunisian tirailleurs regiments had the same appearance as their Algerian counterparts.
+Except for minor distinctions in insignia and uniform (their numbering was based on the figure "4" and its multiples, plus light-blue tombeaus (false pockets) on their full-dress zouave jackets), Tunisian tirailleurs regiments had the same appearance as their Algerian counterparts.
 It was only in 1921 that the French government decided to name them officially "Tunisian Tirailleurs Regiments".

 In 1914, during World War I, the 1st Regiment of Moroccan Tirailleurs was created.
-At the end of the period of French rule in 1956 six regiments of Moroccan tirailleurs were still in existence.
+At the end of the French protectorate in Morocco in 1956, six regiments of Moroccan tirailleurs were still in existence.

-The recruitment of Muslim tirailleurs was mainly voluntary with enlistment for three year periods (five for NCOs), although a limited form of conscription by ballot was introduced in Algeria in 1913 and continued until the end of French rule in North Africa.
+The recruitment of Muslim tirailleurs was mainly voluntary with enlistment for three year periods (five for NCOs), although a limited form of conscription by ballot was introduced in Algeria in 1913 and continued until the end of the era of colonial French North Africa.
 Prior to 1939 up to 90% of the rank and file of each battalion had been indigenous.
-The proportion of French European (both metropolitan and pied-noir settlers) to Maghrébin (North African) personnel had however increased to about 30% by the end of World War II, as the tirailleur units became increasingly mechanized.
+The proportion of European French (both from metropolitan France and pieds-noirs) to Maghrébin (North African) personnel had, however, increased to about 30% by the end of World War II, as the tirailleur units became increasingly mechanized.

-Vietnamese "Tirailleur" soldiers of Lord Nguyễn Phúc Ánh (Emperor Gia Long), circa 1800.
+Vietnamese Tirailleurs of Nguyễn Phúc Ánh (later enthroned as Gia Long of Nguyễn Vietnam), circa 1800.